 Also underground are incorporated and include, inter alia, the ancient church basiliana of San Nicola della Pinna.
 The name derives from the fact that it was located on the tip of the peninsula that protrudes on the sea.

 Il complex also includes a convent founded in the X century and one church, to only one nave with apse e dome Central.

 Before becoming a prison, from the last century and until the fifties of this, the castle was the palazzo of the highest military authority of the city.

-According to one historical the eighteenth century, who specifies that "half" of this castle "Is inside the sea", It seems that in his day, under it, it could be done" la coral fishing in abundance".
+According to one historical of eighteenth century, who specifies that "half" of this castle "Is inside the sea", It seems that in his day, under it, it could be done" la coral fishing in abundance".

 But this prodigy it is nothing compared to the history of the Spanish since then, Don Martino Coquemont, colonel of the armies of Ferdinando IV, which came to exceed one hundred years of age.

 Don Martino's attachment to life was probably no louder than the one that held him in this place so long, tied to this castle on sea and to this city; and after him, other illustrious ones authority, in love with the city, will remain to live forever a Monopoli.

 From the Castle's square, continue towards the San Salvatore promenade and then from the remains of the bastion of Santa Maria to the double loggia of a building, known as the Andora palace.

 Along the shoulder on the sea you reach the entrance of the via San Vito, which descends to the south west through the stretch of the mura still standing in the city old.